marcelap99/unplugged-retreat/README.md

+##Add Your Remaining Styles
+###STEP 2 OF 3
+- Added styling to homepage form
+- Added styles to remaining pages
+- All pages in all break points have layouts and fonts and basic styles in place.

 ##Implement Your Text Styles
 ###STEP 1 OF 3
 - Added global styles at top of CSS file
 - Set up google font links
 - Global font size 16px = 1em
 - Referred to PSD file

 ##Write Your Desktop Styles
 ###STEP 6 OF 7